 In this essay I intend to compare the last battleship designs from the major powers.
-These are ships that for whatever reason (usually more pressing wartime programs) were designed but never built, although most were laid down.
-The ships I propose to examine are the Montana class (U.S.), Lion class (UK), 'H' class (Ger.) and Sovyetskiy Soyuz class (USSR).
+These are ships that, for whatever reason, (usually more pressing wartime programs) were designed and authorized, but never completed.
+The ships I propose to examine are the Montana class (U.S.), Lion class (UK), "H" class (Ger.) and Sovyetskiy Soyuz class (USSR).

-The one class of super battleships that was built were the Japanese Yamato class, and I will compare them to the others above where it seems appropriate.
-(For a more extensive discussion of the Yamato class battleships, see my essay "Basic Characteristics Of The Post Treaty Battleships.")
+Two out of five projected super battleships of one class were completed during WW II, the Japanese Yamato and Musashi.
+I will compare them to the others where it seems appropriate.
+(For a more extensive discussion of the Yamato class battleships, see my essay The Post Treaty Battleships [Part 2].)

 This essay is limited to ships that it was actually intended to build.
-I will ignore "blue sky" designs like the German 'H44' study (a proposed 141,000t ship with 20in guns).
+"Blue sky" designs, such as the German "H44" study (a proposed 141,000t ship with 20in guns), will be ignored.